codekundan/xingshuangs-iot-communication/tutorial/README-Melsec-EN.md

 - Support TCP mode, serial ports are not supported
 - Support PLC: iQ-R series, Q/L series, QnA series, A series, the L Series(L02CPU) and FX Series(FX5U-32M) has been tested
+- For Mitsubishi R series PLC, open GXworks3 (Mitsubishi Software for making changes to its PLC).
+Go to Module Parameter -> make Enable/Disable
+  Online Change to "Enable All(SLMP)" -> Click on Apply -> Go to Online menu -> Click on Write to PLC -> Power off and then restart the R series PLC.
+- ZR uses hexadecimal as the addresses.
+For example:- mcPlc.writeInt16("ZR100", 4852) -> the value will be written to "ZR256" (256 is decimal)
 - Support automatic reconnection.

 > PLC series